 Data is gathered and managed by South East Water's SCADA network.
 Within the network there are 2 types of meter.
 For meters beginning WP, flow rate and time readings are taken at intervals when the rate change (which varies between meters) is sufficiently large to trigger a measurement or every 2 minutes, if there are a number of changes occurring at short intervals.
-The meters relevant to the water balance in this area which begin WB are Pulse counters and sum the pulses over a 5 minute period to give a flow rate.
+Meters beginning WB are Pulse counters and sum the pulses over a 5 minute period to give a flow rate.
 Given this flow rate can be assumed to be valid up until the next time stamp, it is possible to calculate volume through the meter in any time period by multiplying the time difference between the two time stamps by the flow rate, and then sum these for daily volumes.
 While, for edge cases, this may cause some minor discrepancies for time stamps around midnight, this would be resolved (balanced) the following day and hence does not impact the analysis below which focusses on periods of weeks or months.